-If your leave was for less than 120 days and you return in the same plan year, your prior election would be reinstated unless you have a qualifying status change during the leave.
+If your leave was for less than 120 days and you return in the same plan year, your prior election would be reinstated first of the following month unless you have a qualifying status change during the leave.
 If your leave was 120 days or longer, or you return in a new plan year, you may choose a new annual contribution.